Key takeaways

 - Visit a pawn shop

-- Use an auto title loan on your vehicle
+- Use an auto secured loan using your vehicle title on your vehicle

 - Salary advance from your employer